baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/sample_data.md

     └─ Inputs/
         └─ Images/
             └─ ImageDatabase/
+			    │
+                ├─ ExtractedSampleData1/
+                └─ ExtractedSampleData2/

 ```

-When the user logs in, they are directed to select the location of the data.
+When the user logs in, they are asked to select the location of the data.

 ![Data location](assets/LoginDefaultDatabase_selected.png)

-It is recommended that you save your data in a subfolder (e.g. ImageVolumes) below the parent database directory (ImageDatabase),
+It is recommended that you save your data in a subfolder (e.g. **ImageVolumes**) below the parent database directory.
+In our examples the parent database directory is named **ImageDatabase**.
 All paths in the example scripts are relative to this folder and begin with **ImageVolumes/...**.

 This is an example of the tree structure used for building the example scripts.